josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 #### Acquiring betting data

 Even the best neural network architecture is limited by the amount of training data it can acquire.
 Unfortunately, the scoring sheet didn't record what cards each player had when making their bet, so data had to be collected in another way.
-Luckily, with the league I had a captive, Judgement-obssessed source of data generation.
+Luckily, through the league I had a captive, Judgement-obsessed source of data generation.

 All I had to do was write some code which could generate sensible-seeming Judgement situations and hands (not as easy as it sounds - see `bet_data_generator.py`), wrap it in a clean UI, and recruit some friends to use the UI and bet as they would in a real game.

 ![bet_record_ui](/assets/judgement/betrecord_ui.png)

-For a few weeks, in their free time my friends (Robert Alexander and Alyson Resnick were especially prolific) would crank out some Judgement bets and send me their data to be used in training my AI.
-By the time the semester ended, I had a few thousand bet situations saved, and could begin training the AI.
+For a few weeks my friends would crank out Judgement bets in their free time (Robert Alexander and Alyson Resnick were especially prolific) and send me their data to be used in training the AI.
+By the time the semester ended, I had a few thousand bet situations saved, and could begin training in earnest.

 #### Initial training results

-Initial training results, even with this relatively small amount of trainin data, were shockingly positive.
-In a head to head match between:
+Initial training results, even with this relatively small amount of data, were shockingly positive.
+In a head to head match between an:

 1. Agent betting with Neural Network, playing cards with simple algorithm
 2. Agent betting with simple algorithm, playing cards with simple algorithm